-People aren’t the only ones looking forward to upcoming holiday dinners…the smell of Thanksgiving dinner is enough to drive any four-legged critter into a food frenzy.
+Yes, Thanksgiving looks very different this year than in years past.
+No matter how small the celebrations, however, many people are still planning on preparing holiday meals, and those delicious smells are enough to drive any four-legged critter into a food frenzy.
 The SPCA Serving Erie County has issued these holiday reminders to keep your pets safe, slim, and trim:

 HUNGRY PETS: Too many holiday treats won’t only pack the pounds on us…they’ll pack them on our pets.
 Many pets are on standard, limited diets; feeding them large quantities of food they don’t normally receive could cause abdominal pain, vomiting, and diarrhea, none of which are welcome during this festive holiday…or at any other time, for that matter.
 Use discretion.
 Turkey bones are also dangerous for pets.
 A brittle, spiky bone could cause irritation of the stomach or intestines, or could lodge in your pet’s esophagus.

 NOTE: Dogs eating foods to which they’re not accustomed may experience BLOAT, a life-threatening condition.
 Dogs experiencing bloat may have difficulty breathing, may appear weak and/or depressed, may attempt to vomit but cannot, and/or may appear to be extremely uncomfortable for no apparent reason.
 If your pet exhibits signs of bloat, bring him to a veterinarian as soon as possible.
 Speak with your veterinarian for more information on this condition.